Microscopic Mechanism of Anyon Superconductivity Emerging from Fractional Chern Insulators: Finite Doping: Superconductivity

 Due to the finite spin gap, the decay of superconducting correlations is constrained by a finite spin correlation length $\xi_s$:

 As we are describing an insulator-to-insulator transition, this behavior is expected.
-Remarkably, since our doping procedure preserves the spin-gap, we expect that it also sets the size of Cooper pairs for weak doping.
-This implies that the superconductors we describe are inherently in a Bose-Einstein Condensate limit and the critical temperature is set by the stiffness, which grows with the doping level.
+Remarkably, since our doping procedure preserves the spin-gap, we expect that it also sets the size of Cooper pairs for weak doping. {This implies Cooper pairs are inherently tightly bound close to the transition, while the topology is consistent with a chiral $d+id$ superconductor in the BCS limit.
+The tight binding of the Cooper pairs implies that the critical temperature $T_c$ is set by the stiffness $\rho_s$ of the superconductor, rather than the pairing-scale.
+Starting from each parent state, the stiffness is expected to grow with the doping level and suppressed by the anyon mass $m_*$ such that $\rho_s \sim \delta,\; m_*^{-1}$, see Ref.~\cite{chenAnyonSuperconductivity1989} for a derivation.}

 Which type of superconducting state is selected upon doping, i.e. whether it breaks translations or not, is ultimately a matter of microscopics.